Arthritis Awareness Month in May aims to increase awareness of all types of arthritis, including RA.

 What is the purpose of Arthritis Awareness Month?

-Arthritis Awareness Month aims to increase public awareness and understanding of arthritis, including its causes, risk factors, and symptoms and the experience of living with the condition.
-By understanding the risk factors, people can take steps to reduce their chances of developing arthritis.
-They can also learn how to recognize symptoms and seek support.
+Arthritis Awareness Month aims to increase public awareness and understanding of arthritis, including its causes, risk factors, symptoms, and experience living with the condition.

 A dedicated awareness month is also an opportunity for people with arthritis to share information and resources with friends and family.
 People may find it easier to cope with arthritis if those around them understand the condition.